leobarcove/spa-website/src/lib/email/README.md

 # Email Configuration Guide

 ## Overview
-This directory contains email templates and services for the Serenity Spa booking system.
+This directory contains email templates and services for the Sharon Spa booking system.
 Currently, it includes a mock implementation that needs to be connected to a real email service provider for production use.

 ## Current Implementation